 Waddell Ranch Properties.
 The net profits/overriding royalty interest in the Waddell Ranch properties is the largest asset of the Trust.
 The mineral interests in the Waddell Ranch, from which such net royalty interests are carved, vary from 37.5% (Trust net interest) to 50% (Trust net interest) in 78,715 gross (34,205 net) producing acres.
 A majority of the proved reserves are attributable to six fields: Dune, Sand Hills (Judkins), Sand Hills (McKnight), Sand Hills (Tubb), University-Waddell (Devonian) and Waddell.
-At December 31, 2017, the Waddell Ranch properties contained 790 gross (348 net) productive oil wells, 158 gross (65 net) productive gas wells and 250 gross (102 net) injection wells.
+At December 31, 2019, the Waddell Ranch properties contained 753 gross (332 net) productive oil wells, 128 gross (106 net) productive gas wells and 240 gross (120 net) injection wells.

-BROG is operator of record of the Waddell Ranch properties.
-All field, technical and accounting operations have been contracted by agreements between the working interest owners and Schlumberger Integrated Project Management (IPM) and Riverhill Capital Corporation ("Riverhill Capital"), but remain under the direction of BROG.
+As of December 31, 2019, BROG is operator of record of the Waddell Ranch properties.
+All field, technical and accounting operations have been contracted by agreements between the working interest owners and Schlumberger Integrated Project Management (IPM) and Riverhill Capital Corporation ("Riverhill Capital"), but remain under the direction of BROG, as of December 31, 2019.